chazhyseni/chazhyseni.github.io/research.md

 ## Overview

-My research focuses on understanding how spatial and temporal environmental heterogeneity shapes genetic variation and biological diversity across multiple levels of organization, from alleles to communities.
+My research focuses on understanding how spatial and temporal environmental heterogeneity shapes genetic and phenotypic variation, and biological diversity across multiple levels of organization, from alleles to communities.

 ## Current Research

-### Stream Temperature Modeling and Freshwater Biodiversity
+### AI/ML and Genotype-Phenotype Associations
-As an ORISE Postdoctoral Fellow at the U.S. Forest Service, I'm developing spatial and temporal models of stream temperatures to understand climate change impacts on crayfish community diversity in Mississippi streams.
-This work involves:
-- High-resolution temperature monitoring
-- Species distribution modeling
-- Climate change vulnerability assessments
-- Conservation planning for freshwater ecosystems
+Using AI/ML and statistical modeling (including large language models adapted for DNA) to shed light on the genetic underpinnings of phenotypic differences across vertebrates.

 ## Research Themes

 ### Spatial Eco-Evolutionary Genetics
 Integration of spatial statistics, landscape genetics, and evolutionary biology to understand how geographic and environmental factors influence genetic variation patterns.

+### Epigenetics and Rapid Evolution
+Examining how epigenetic mechanisms, particularly DNA methylation, enable rapid organismal responses to environmental change in both natural and human-modified landscapes.

+### Phylogeography and Historical Biogeography
+Using genetic data to reconstruct species' evolutionary histories and understand how past climate changes have shaped current biodiversity patterns.

 ### Urban Ecology and Conservation
 Investigating how urbanization affects biodiversity at genetic and community levels, with focus on: